kmvarvou/EventLogImputation/README.md

 # EventLogImputation

 The provided code offers an implementation of the approaches presented in the following paper:
-**Data Imputation for Business Process Event Logs** by Konstantinos Varvoutas and Anastasios Gounaris. *Preprint submitted to Journal of Business Analytis*.
+**Data Imputation for Business Process Event Logs** by Konstantinos Varvoutas and Anastasios Gounaris. *Preprint submitted to Journal of Business Analytics*.

 ## Introduction